OperationalBina/PipeRT2/README.md

 # Constant FPS

-There is an ability to set constant FPS to a specific routine.
-Can use in case where you have an environmental limits of FPS rate.

 How to set it?
-When initializing a routine, call the `set_const_fps` function with you required FPS.
+When initializing a routine, call the `set_const_fps` function with the required FPS.

 ```Python
 class Example(DestinationRoutine):